West Tulsa, Tulsa: History

 In June 2006, the Southwest Tulsa Main Street Committee had plans to present a request to the city of Tulsa for support of an Urban Main Street program covering Southwest Boulevard from OSU Medical Center to Crystal City.
 The request is the first step toward getting the area certified as part of the Oklahoma Main Street program, which should help the West Tulsa area economically.

 Tulsa's Red Fork area has been selected by the Oklahoma Department of Commerce to be the city's first designated Urban Main Street Community.
 The Red Fork Main Street encompasses two blocks on either side of Southwest Boulevard extending from the Arkansas River to 49th West Avenue.
 Being part of the state program provides access to technical support, planning, expertise and resources that help communities preserve historic buildings and make them economically viable.

-The City Council has agreed to a three-year, $150,000 commitment to take part in the program.
-Matching funds have been pledged by numerous individuals and businesses.
+The City Council agreed to a three-year, $150,000 commitment to take part in the program.
+Matching funds were pledged by numerous individuals and businesses.